 top of page

-Architects of the Enrichment: How Jefferson, Smith, and Hamilton Built the Modern World
+Architects of the Enrichment: How Jefferson, Smith, Madison, and Hamilton Built the Modern World

 Quarter-Millennium: The Unfinished Symphony of 1776

-It was no coincidence.
+This synchronicity was no accident.
 Both men were attacking the same enemy: the idea that an elite few should control the lives and livelihoods of the many.
-While Jefferson provided the political soul of the revolution, Smith provided the economic blueprint.
+While Jefferson provided the political soul of the revolution by breaking away from the world's most powerful empire, Smith provided the economic blueprint.
+Together, they forged the radical idea that individuals, not distant elites, are best equipped to govern their own lives and their own economic destinies.
+This is the story of how those two revolutions converged to forge the Great American Experiment.

 The Morning After: A House of Cards